 to the environment variables %change_path% and %change_action%.

-- If multiple changes happen at the same time, only the path of the first file is written to variable %changed_file%.
+- If multiple changes happen at the same time, only the path of the first file is written to variable %change_path%.

-- While RealTimeSync is executing the command line, monitoring for changed files is deliberately inactive.
+- While RealTimeSync is executing the command line, monitoring for changed files is temporarily inactive.

 The command line usually starts a synchronization task using FreeFileSync which naturally leads to additional file change notifications.

 Therefore, the RealTimeSync change detection has to be deactivated to not go into an endless loop.

 On the other hand, it is not likely that changes (other than those from FreeFileSync) happen in first place

 since RealTimeSync runs the command line only after the user-specified idle time has passed.

 In any case, files changed during the execution of FreeFileSync will be synchronized the next time FreeFileSync runs.